PooyaAlamirpour/AdvanceLaneLineDetection/ReadMe.md

     imgpoints.append(corners)
 ```

-Firstly it seems that the concept of 'objpoints' is not intelligible but it is completely easy.
+Firstly it seems that the concept of `objpoints` is not intelligible but it is completely easy.
 Let me make an instance.
 Assume you are playing the puzzle game.
 At the beginning of the game, all pieces of the puzzle are disordered and you have to put each piece to the appropriate location.
-The location of each piece in the disordered state equivalent to the 'imgpoints' parameter and the location of each piece in the right position on the puzzle board is equivalent to the 'objpoints'.
-So we should create 'objpoints' by using below code:
+The location of each piece in the disordered state equivalent to the `imgpoints` parameter and the location of each piece in the right position on the puzzle board is equivalent to the `objpoints`.
+So we should create `objpoints` by using below code:

 ```python
 objpoints = []